-We only need for the MPO to show the right "Total expected Highway and Transit Funds" provided by OFM as those have identified funding or are "fiscally constrained".
-In other words, MPO staff should not change the material provided by OFM/GDOT, as that is not an accurate.
-See original versus page 40 versus the MPO version: 2
+We only need for the MPO to show the right "Total expected Highway and Transit Funds" providentified funding or are "fiscally constrained".
+In other words, MPO staff should not change the OFM/GDOT, as that is not an accurate.
+See original versus page 40 versus the MPO version: